Dean Cain, Kristy Swanson Received Death Threats For Starring In A Pro-Trump Play, Says Swanson

 The pair, themselves both Trump supporters, are set to play the two leads in the upcoming play “FBI Lovebirds: Undercovers,” which is being produced by the same group of conservative filmmakers that produced an anti-abortion documentary that was screened in the White House.

 Unfortunately for the pair, it seems that not everyone is happy with their career choices.
-Swanson, for example, says that she got a death threat via Twitter.
+Kristy, for example, says that she got a death threat via Twitter.
 The Buffy The Vampire Slayer (the movie, not the TV series) star shared a screenshot of a tweet from a hater in which the user suggested locking the doors of the theater and burning it down.
-She called that a “death threat” against herself and Cain, and wrote “please report.”
+She called that a “death threat” against herself and Dean, and wrote “please report.”

 It remains unclear, as of this writing, if anything came of, or will come of, the alleged threat.
 The account from which the alleged death threat came, @sponson, is still up and active as of this writing.
-Swanson herself confirmed later that she didn’t get the justice she was hoping for.
+Kristy herself confirmed later that she didn’t get the justice she was hoping for.

 “So it looks like this death threat was taken down, that is a good thing.
 But the person who posted the Threat… has NOT been banned,” she wrote.

 Kristy Swanson says she's receiving death threats over a Trump-focused production she's taking part in. https://t.co/h3CdeX1PKK